-5. No later than the last Board meeting of December of each year, the Chief (in consultation with the Chairman, the Treasurer, and the IFC) shall present to the Board for Board adoption a Budget and Cash Flow Projection (with class notation in the left-most column) by month with totals for the coming year.
-The budget shall include income, expenses, and capital expenditures.
-Line items on the Budget and Cash Flow Projection shall match the line items on the computer generated reporting documents as closely as possible.
+5. No later than the last Board meeting of December of each year, the Chief (in consultation with the Chairman, the Treasurer, and the financial consultant) shall present to the Board for Board adoption a Budget for both classes for the coming year.
+Each budget shall include income, expenses, and capital expenditures.
+Line items on the quarterly and yearly financial reports shall match the line items on the Budget as closely as possible.

-9. A Quarterly Treasurer’s Report shall be distributed to the Board and posted on the website.
-The Quarterly Treasurer’s Report shall include the following three financial reports: a Balance Sheet by class, a Profit & Loss Budget vs. Actual by class with Cash Flow, and a Statement of Cash Flows by class.
+8. A Treasurer’s Report shall be distributed quarterly to the Board either at a Board meeting or by email and shall be posted on the website.
+The Treasurer’s Report shall show the Budget vs. the Actual for each class.

-14. The Chief shall arrange duty schedules to avoid any obligation to pay for overtime under the FLSA.
+11. The Chief shall arrange duty schedules to avoid any obligation to pay for overtime under the FLSA.
 As a general rule, no more than four paid employees (including the Chief) should be employed in providing fire-rescue service and EMS in any calendar week.
 The “pay period” for the calculation of overtime pursuant to the FLSA shall be 14 consecutive days during which no paid nonexempt employee should be assigned duty for more than 106 hours.
 Nonexempt employees shall be paid at the end of every two week pay period for actual hours worked.

 12. An original and complete set of the Treasurer’s Files shall be maintained at the Fire House.
 The Treasurer’s Files shall include Budgets, Estimated Budgets, Financial Reports, tax returns, Annual Financial Review Reports, insurance policies, grant reports, and all other similar materials.